Client printers policy settings

 Select Legacy printer names to use old-style client printer names and preserve backward compatibility for users or groups using MetaFrame Presentation Server 3.0 or earlier.
 An example of a legacy printer name is “Client/clientname#/HPLaserJet 4.”
 This option is less secure.

-Note: This option is provided only for backwards compatibility with legacy versions of XenApp and XenDesktop.
+Note: This option is provided for backwards compatibility with legacy versions of XenApp and XenDesktop.
+You can use it with newer versions of Citrix Virtual Apps and Desktops.

 Direct connections to print servers